ThatGuyAgain42/sandboxrepo/figured out how to make folders/README.md

 you make a new file and name it:
-"Whatever you want" with a slash (this one -> / not the other one \) at the end
+"Whatever you want" with a slash (this one -> / not the other one \) at the end the extension need to be .md if you want markdown in the readme

 uhhhhh i dont know if you can move files from dirs but if you can its not intuitive :/